What Is Life Coaching?

 - TCC coaching fees average 40% lower than industry standards.

-The more you know about life coaching the more you will be able to make the best decision about hiring a coach and gain the most benefits from being coached.
+The more you know about the answer to “What is life coaching” the more you will be able to make the best decision about hiring a life coach and gain the most benefits from being coached.
 Our goal is to educate you about all aspects of life coaching.
 I also wrote an e-book entitled: “Go To Play Every Day and call it work” that describes in detail all aspects of the life and career coaching process, along with 19 real life case studies.

 Life coaching was designed and developed by Thomas Leonard in the early 1990’s.
 Thomas was on a mission to unravel the mystery of himself, so he could take charge of his life on his terms.
 He tried every human improvement process he could find to discover himself and failed miserably.
 So he designed and implemented his own process, he called “personal coaching” because it was personal.
 Hollywood coined the “life coaching” mantra about 10 years later.
 Read a far more in depth article about the History of Life Coaching that has been published many times elsewhere